-When a simple pulse (or a single character) is transmitted on the RS-485 line, the MicroCAT wakes up, takes a sample, stores data in FLASH memory, transmits data (if #iiTxSyncMode=Y), and powers down.
-Serial line sync mode is disabled by pressing the Esc key twice within 3 seconds of sending a pulse.
+When a simple pulse (or a single character) is transmitted on the RS-485 line, the MicroCAT wakes up, runs the pump for 1.0 second, takes a sample, stores data in FLASH memory, transmits data (if #iiTxSyncMode=Y), and powers down.
+Pump operation is dependent on the setting for #iiMinCondFreq=.
+Serial line sync mode is disabled by pressing the Enter key twice within 3 seconds of sending a pulse.

-#iiSyncMode=x x=Y: Enable serial line sync mode.

-x=N: Disable serial line sync mode.

-#iiTxSyncMode=x x=Y: Transmit real-time data when in

-serial line sync mode.

-Note that data sampled via serial line sync mode cannot be transmitted real-time for systems with more than 1 MicroCAT online, because all MicroCATs will attempt to respond at same time.
+#iiSyncMode=x x=Y : Enable serial line sync mode. x=N : Disable serial line sync mode. #iiTxSyncMode=x x=Y: Transmit real-time data when in serial line sync mode.
+Note that data sampled via serial line sync mode cannot be transmitted real-time for systems with more than one MicroCAT on-line, because all of the MicroCATs will attempt to respond at the same time. x=N : Do not transmit real-time data when in serial line sync mode.

-to respond at same time.

-x=N: Do not transmit real-time data when in serial line sync mode.

-- Use Seaterm485's Upload menu to upload data that will be processed by SBE Data Processing.
-Manually entering a data upload command does not produce data with the required header information and required format for processing by our software.
-These commands are included here for reference for users who are writing their own software.

-- If not using the Upload menu To save data to a file, click the

-Capture menu before entering a

-data upload command.

-- See Data Formats.